 Cost of College

 In most countries, the price tag of the college reflects what you will pay to attend.
 In the US, this is not always the case.
 College prices may vary from the published price based on your family’s ability to pay and/or merit scholarships.
-If you want to get a sense of what an individual college might cost your family, go to the school’s financial aid web page and complete the information required for its Net Price Calculator.
-The Net Price Calculator should give you a rough idea of how much you will be asked to spend per year at that school.

 When looking at college costs in the US, make sure you are considering all of the costs associated with attending college: tuition, room and board, fees, travel expenses, books, and personal expenses.

 Financial Aid Vocabulary

 It is important to understand the different kinds of financial aid available if you are applying to schools in the US.
 Financial aid can be divided into two categories: need-based and non-need based.
 Here is some basic terminology:

 Need-based financial aid: This is aid provided only to those who apply and qualify, based on the US government’s and the school’s assessment of a family’s ability to pay.
 Once a family’s ability to pay has been determined, assistance may be provided in a variety of ways:

 Grants: This is money given to a family that does not need to be repaid.

 Loans: Most financial aid packages ask families to take out loans, which must be repaid over time with interest.
 These loans are usually provided by the US government for US citizens.
 Private loans are much less desireable options.